This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-The survey instrument tested included several domains, such as perceptions of community crime and safety; victimization experiences; victim and perpetrator characteristics; impact of victimization; reporting of victimization; service needs, seeking and use; attitudes toward the criminal justice system; and community strengths.
+The survey instrument tested included several domains, such as perceptions of community crime and safety; victimization experiences; victim characteristics; characteristics of individuals committing violence; impact of victimization; reporting of victimization; service needs, seeking and use; attitudes toward the criminal justice system; and community strengths.
 The questions were developed by the research team or adapted from a variety of surveys.

 Field Implementation of the Tribal Study of Public Safety and Public Health Issues Facing American Indian and Alaska Native Women (also referred to as the National Baseline Study)

 In partnership with NIJ, a research team will implement the study, which is designed to generate estimates of the prevalence and incidence of domestic violence, dating violence, sexual assault, and stalking among adult AI and AN women in Indian Country and Alaska Native villages.
 Based on a scientific sampling design plan; sufficient funding and tribal nation participation, researchers will identify a satisfactory number of sites for data collection that reflect a high-quality geographic distribution of AI and AN women that reside in Indian Country and Alaska Native villages throughout the United States.

 2. American Indian and Alaska Native Lifetime Prevalence of Interpersonal and Sexual Violence Survey